douglasrolim/exp-dashboards/README.md

 ## Definição das entidades

-Para a camada criada criar as seguintes entidades
+Para a camada criada, adicione as seguintes entidades:

 **Camada 1**
 - name: Obras para a Copa do Mundo